Panama Fishing Vacations

 Big marlin and tuna may have made Panama a household name decades ago, but today the inshore fishing in Panama is just as popular.
 On our Pacific Coast we can catch over 30 species of fish including three kinds of jacks, mackerel, grouper, several species of snapper, sea bass, snook, African pompano, sharks, and of course everyone’s favorite – roosterfish and cubera snapper.
 The inshore fishing is so consistently productive, we offer several inshore-only fishing packages and there are even lodges that 100% dedicate themselves to ‘lures only’ fishing and don’t even offer offshore trolling.
 If you love doing battle with big fish but have no interest in long runs to the offshore fishing grounds to troll all day, then inshore fishing in Panama may be the right trip for you.
 Whether it’s slow trolling live bait, casting poppers and stick baits towards the rocks, or jigging you are sure to spend much of your trip with a bent rod.

 Over on Panama’s Caribbean Coast we also offer tarpon and snook fishing.
 While not as abundant or consistent as Costa Rica to the north, the river mouths and mangroves near the popular archipelago of Bocas del Toro can offer up some quality fishing in season.
 In addition to tarpon and snook, you can also find jacks, mackerel, and barracuda inside the reef.
+The Caribbean is where you expect to find tarpon, but Panama is one of the few countries where we can actually catch them on the Pacific as well.
+What started as a rumor several decades ago is now proven fact, tarpon have made their way through the Panama Canal and have established themselves on the Pacific Ocean.
+We have one river 1.5 hr east of Panama City where we routinely fish for tarpon on the changing of the tides.
+Although rare, we do catch tarpon on the Panama Cnala itself so in Panama you can actually catch tarpon on the Caribbean, the Pacific, and the freshwater Panama Canal.

 Last but not least, can enjoy freshwater fishing on one of the most exotic and well-known waterways in the world – the Panama Canal itself.
-A century ago, the Chagres River was dammed and formed Lake Gatun, which is a crucial part of the 50-mile wide Panama Canal.
-The main target species here is peacock bass, which is not native to these waters but was introduced in the 50s or 60s and has since flourished.
+A century ago, the Chagres River was dammed and formed Lake Gatun, which is a crucial part of the 50-mile long Panama Canal.
+The main target species here is peacock bass, which is not native to these waters but was introduced in the 50’s or 60’s and has since flourished.
 In Panama, the peacock bass don’t reach the size of their South American relatives but 5 lb – 8 lb fish can still get caught with regularity.
 The Panama Canal is a fascinating place to fish because sometimes you truly never know what is on the other end of your line.
 Each boat that transits the canal requires roughly 52 million gallons of water, so along with that comes coastal species that were never meant to be found in freshwater lakes and rivers.
 We catch snook on a regular basis, and although much rarer it is a known fact that there are tarpon in the Panama Canal as well.
 A few years ago we started seeing more jack crevalle, so in addition to light tackle freshwater species you can also run into some hard charging inshore species.

-When is the Best Time to Fish in Panama?
+When is the Best Fishing in Panama?

 Knowing when to plan your Panama fishing vacation is as important as where you stay and who you fish with.
 In addition to seasonal patterns of the game fish, Panama has two main weather seasons and multiple different microclimates.
 Panama runs from east to west and is nearly 1,000 miles long, so the weather patterns and fishing seasons in the Gulf of Chiriqui in the far west varies greatly from Piñas Bay in the far east.
 In addition to that, the Caribbean Coast follows completely different weather seasons than the Pacific Coast.
 Below is a Panama fishing calendar to give you a better idea of locations and seasons, but keep in mind this is not exact science but rather a general overview of historical patterns.
+We custom design 100% of our Panama Fishing Packages so we’ll be sure to put you in the right spot, at teh right time for the fishing you want to do.

-Available Species Fishing in Panama
+Available Species in Panama

 Inshore & Bottom Fishing